Thyra J. Edwards: Career

 Edwards started as a teacher in Texas, right after high school.
 She became a charter member of the Houston chapter of the NAACP when it formed in 1918.
 In 1919, she began working for the Houston Social Service Bureau as a family visitor, where she began her work in social work.
 The next year moved to Gary, Indiana with her sister, Thelma.

-She was based in Indiana form the next twelve years, working as a teacher, social worker, and juvenile probation officer, interracial activist, while lecturing and becoming more active in labor and civil rights work.
+She was based in Indiana for the next twelve years, working as a teacher, social worker, and juvenile probation officer, interracial activist, while lecturing and becoming more active in labor and civil rights work.
 In 1925 she became a child placement specialist with the Lake County Board of Guardians.
 In 1927 she helped to open the Lake County Children's Home, and she served as its director for three years.
-She was one of the founders of Gary's Interracial Commission in 1924, and served on the board of the John Stewart Social Settlement Center, a settlement house serving African-Americans in Gary.
+She was one of the founders of Gary's Interracial Commission in 1924, and served on the board of the John Stewart Social Settlement Center, a settlement house serving African Americans in Gary.
 She organized the Business and Professional Women's Club in Gary.
 She spoke at the National Negro Business League conference in St. Louis, Missouri in 1927.
 She was vice-president of the Gary Council of Social Agencies, and active in the city's YWCA.

 Edwards traveled in Europe in 1929, and moved to Chicago in 1931, to be a social worker with the Joint Emergency Relief Commission, while living at the Abraham Lincoln Centre, a settlement house.
 She soon became active with the Brotherhood of Sleeping Car Porters, a black union based in Chicago, and with the Progressive Miners of America in southern Illinois.
 In 1933 she was part of forming the Chicago Scottsboro Action Committee.

 Edwards was a caseworker for the Joint Emergency Relief Commission.
 In mid-1930s, she traveled in England, Scandinavia, Austria, Germany, and the Soviet Union, then on the Spain to work with child refugees of the Spanish Civil War.
 As head of the women's committee of the National Negro Congress during World War II, she taught about the Soviet Union at the Carver School.
 In 1944, she was heralded as "one of the most outstanding negro women in the world."
 At the end of World War II, she became the Executive Director of the Congress of American Women.

 Thyra Edwards felt that she had an international approach to social work, and engaged in journals, engagement in communities, and union organizations.
 Her social work career focused on a perspective that modern day social workers call "work systems theory."

 Her social work viewpoint focused on advocating for at-risk populations and predisposed disadvantages, the injustices affecting the well-being of women and working with and uniting diverse populations.

 During this time in the history of America, it was believed that black social workers should only help the blacks, but Thyra Edwards helped people of all races, nationalities and ethnicities.